jagaapple/next-typed-routes/README.md

 };
 ```

-First, you need to define routes using next-typed-routes.
+Firstly, you need to define routes using next-typed-routes.

 `createRoute` function exported from next-typed-routes returns an object for `<Link>` component props, which has `href` and `as`
 properties.
-So when you manage values created by `createRoute` by keys, you can get `<Link>` component props via the keys like the following.
+So when you manage values created by `createRoute`, you can get `<Link>` component props via the keys like the following.

 ```tsx
 <Link {...routes.top}>